Order on WhatsApp +91 9625689172

 What you need: A dry matchstick, honey

 Pure honey is flammable due to its low moisture content.
-If honey has been diluted with water or contains moisture, it won't catch fire.
+Adulterated honey with added water or sugar syrups has higher moisture content and will not ignite easily.

 What pure honey does: The matchstick lights relatively easily — the honey coating burns.

-What fake honey does: Does not light, makes a fizzing or sputtering sound due to excess moisture content.
+What fake honey does: Does not light, makes a fizzing or sputtering sound due to excess moisture.

 ⚠️ Safety: Do this carefully near a flame-safe surface.
 Keep away from children.